 That being said, there are a few select industry-standard associations that offer specialized certifications for those hoping to become a marine electrician.

-Before you apply to enroll in a marine electrician program, you'll have to obtain an FCC General Radiotelephone Operator License (GROL).
+Before you apply to a marine electrician program, you'll have to obtain an FCC General Radiotelephone Operator License (GROL).
 This license is required by law; you can't be accepted into a marine electrician program without it.
 You must obtain it in order to use the radio transmitter on board a boat or ship.

 Here is a breakdown of some of the most popular marine electrician programs: